mrdbourke/m1-machine-learning-test/README.md

 8. Change into `tensorflow-test`.
 For the rest of the commands we'll be running them inside the directory `tensorflow-test` so we need to change into it.

-We can do with the `cd` command which stands for "change directory".
+We can do this with the `cd` command which stands for "change directory".

 ```bash
 cd tensorflow-test